Biraru/Biraru/README.md

 ## About Me

-Hi There, I Am A Scripter Named CheapPlayz
+Hi There, I Am CheapPlayz and I Am A Developer

 ****

-## What I Do?
+## What I Do

-I Do Scripting And Programming
+I Do Programming, With Experience In Different Languages

 ****